jax-ml/jax/jax/experimental/jax2tf/README.md

 with TF functions that do not capture variables.

-A TF function wrapped with `call_tf` cannot be applied to inputs whose shapes are not constants.
+A TF function wrapped with `call_tf` cannot be applied to inputs whose shapes are not constants, unless all the output shapes of the TF function are static.
 The may arise when you try to apply `jax2tf.convert` with polymorphic shapes on the result of `call_tf`:

 ```python
 def fun_jax(x):